-- Supervisor (and Co-Supervisor, if applicable) - Additional Members a minimum of 2 additional faculty members.
-The area of expertise of one or more additional members must be closely related to the student's area of research - Cognate Member from another department at the U of S; a minimum of one for a Ph.D. program, not required for a M.Sc. program.
+- Supervisor (and Co-Supervisor, if applicable) - Additional Members one faculty member.
+The area of expertise of this member must be closely related to the student's area of research - Cognate Member from another department at the USask; a minimum of one for a Ph.D. program, not required for an M.Sc.
+Program.